EloiStree/2022_05_28_HelloSpectrogramToAction/README.md

 Link with Job system and compute shader.
 (I suppose a AI expert would do it with neural network)

-I don't have time to code it now.
+Unfortunately, I don't have time to code it now.
 But it is strongly on my to do list.

-If you want to help or me to work on this.
+If you want to help me to work on this.
 Ping me to talk about it on discord:
 eloistree.page.link/discord